What are QTL/GWAS?

 chromosomal regions contain genes that make a significant contribution to

 the expression of a complex trait.
-Hypothesed QTL are supported with,
+Hypothesized QTL are supported with,

 or generally identified by, analyzing or comparing the linkage (degree of